-Criteria: Grant requirements state non-federal entities are restricted from contracting with or making sub-awards to parties that are suspended or debarred.
+2018-001 Criteria: Grant requirements state non-federal entities are restricted from contracting with or making sub-awards to parties that are suspended or debarred.

 Condition: The County is required to verify vendors are not suspended, debarred or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.
-The contract documentation for the food services vendor did not include verification that the vendor selected was not suspended or debarred.
+The contract documentation for vendors selected for testing did not include documentation that the vendor selected was not suspended or debarred.

-Cause: The County did not have adequate controls in place to ensure contracts were not being awarded to a suspended or debarred party.

-Effects: Based on our search of the federally operated System for Award Management (SAM) website, this oversight did not cause the County to contract with a suspended or debarred party.
+Cause/Effect: The County did not have adequate controls in place for retention of documentation supporting contracts were not awarded to a suspended or debarred party.
+Based on our search of the federally operated System for Award Management (SAM) website, this oversight did not cause the County to contract with a suspended or debarred party.